Baschurch, Shropshire Planning Applications

 Planning Activity in Baschurch

-In the last 24 months, 4 planning applications were submitted near Baschurch.
-Of these, 100% were approved, with an average decision time of 40 days.
+In the last 24 months, 3 planning applications were submitted near Baschurch.

-The most common application types near Baschurch were full planning applications (1), outline applications (1), tree works (1).
-Full planning applications account for 25% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near Baschurch were full planning applications (1), outline applications (1).
+Full planning applications account for 33% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.

 Nearby Towns